-Yes, it’s a bit extra, but different coffee-redwing methods do require a bit of individual attention when you’re considering how to store and use the beans for them.
-For instance, espresso is a pressurized extraction that typically requires the coffee beans to rest a few days after roasting in order to taste to their full potential, while pour-over coffee tends to be better way fresher.
+Yes, it’s a bit extra, but different coffee-brewing methods do require a bit of individual attention when you’re considering how to store and use the beans for them.
+For instance, espresso is a pressurized extraction that typically requires the coffee beans to rest a few days after roasting in order to taste to their full potential.

 Furthermore, the freezer-or-counter argument takes on a new level when we also consider the way the coffee beans and grounds themselves will interact with the material: Freezing, for instance, creates moisture on the coffee itself, which can cause disaster in a grinder (no one wants rusty burrs!), but with some other brewing methods it’s not a big enough deal to fret.

 If you buy freshly roasted coffee, brew regularly at home, and don’t have space-saving concerns, store your whole-bean coffee in a cool, dark place in your kitchen, away from anything that gives off heat or odor.
 (In other words, not next to the onions, and probably not next to the toaster.)
 An airtight container is great, but if the bag the coffee comes in has a resealable option and a one-way valve that lets gas out of the beans without letting air in to make them stale, that’s just fine, too.

 Coffee Gator Stainless Steel Container, $26.99 from Amazon